By Roy Burner - Minister of the Gospel

 Breaking free from the ugliness of what the spider was going to do, was undone by a moment of kindness, and such is the beauty of salvation that frees one from the ugliness of a sin-filled life into the beauty of holiness.

-Being made free from sin, we become servants to God, having our fruit unto holiness; and the end everlasting life (Romans 6:22).
-Once freed, , we are to stand fast in the liberty wherewith Christ has made us free, and to be not entangled again with the yoke of bondage (Galatians 5:1).
+Scripture reveals: Being made free from sin, we become servants to God, having our fruit unto holiness; and the end everlasting life (Romans 6:22).
+Once freed, we are to stand fast in the liberty wherewith Christ has made us free, and to be not entangled again with the yoke of bondage (Galatians 5:1).

 God has delivered us from the power of darkness, and has translated us into the kingdom of his dear Son (the Lord Jesus Christ).
-In whom we have redemption; or freedom through his blood, even the forgiveness of sins (Colossians 1:13-14).
+In whom we have redemption (or freedom) through his blood, even the forgiveness of sins (Colossians 1:13-14).

 Darkness is the state in which unbelievers exist, namely that of spiritual ignorance, with the attending immorality and misery.
-The apostle Paul identified the reason for such a state of existence: If our gospel be hid, it is hid to them that are perishing; in whom the god of this world (or Satan) has blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them (2 Corinthians 4:3-4).
+The apostle Paul identified the reason for such a state of existence: If our gospel be hid, it is hid to them that are lost (or perishing); in whom the god of this world (or Satan) has blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them (2 Corinthians 4:3-4).

 We live in a world that has become blinded to the disastrous results of a sin-filled world.
-Breaking free from such is often hindered by those who paint a pretty picture of its pleasures.
+Breaking free from such is often hindered by those who paint a pretty picture of its ungodly pleasures.

 A Sunday school commentary noted: Sin will do three things in one's life: It will take one where they never intended to go; it will keep one longer than they intended to stay; and it will cost one more than they intended to pay.